kwiksher/kwik5-project-template/README.md

 > production mode does not load kwik editor

-please edit in vscode to change the book and the page name tos your book and page name.
+Please edit the env.props to update the book and page names to match your book and page.

 > if kwik editor makes an error, you may try env.restore = true which tries to recover with .bak files.
 Set it back to false again after the recover execution.

+By default for developmemnt, the `turnOffNativeVideo` flag is set to `true`, which means videos won’t play.
+If you want to enable video playback, set it to `false`.

 ```lua
 local env = require("env")